kalleeh/gurum-cli/README.md

 # Gurum CLI

-This CLI provides the main developer interface for the Gurum Container Platform.
+This CLI provides the main developer interface for the Gurum Application Platform.
 It provides capabilities for basic app management, creation of pipelines and user management.
-Basic log viewing and filtering can exist for troubleshooting.
+Basic log viewing and filtering exist for troubleshooting.

 ## What's Here